mskcc/mutation-signatures/README.md

 Navigate to the project directory.

-The SNPs in your MAF need to be annotated with trinucleotide contexts in a column called ```Ref_Tri```.
+The SNPs in your MAF need to be sorted ([1-22, X, Y, M]) and annotated with trinucleotide contexts in a column called ```Ref_Tri```.
 If this is not already the case, you can use the following command:
 ```
 python make_trinuc_maf.py <source-maf-path> <target-maf-path>
 ```